Autofabricantes/H4_Henar-4/README.md

 ## History and Collaborators
 The Henar#4 is part of a longer project started by the _Celeo Proyectos_ and _Un Instrumento para Henar_ in 2015.
 Its initial objective is to build a proper adapted instrument for Henar, a woman from Cuenca (Spain) that plays in an orchestra.

-Apart from the instrument (which has three previous versions which will be described later) the project aims to build up a platform for the community of developpers, users and enthusiasts to work toguether towards new ways to socialize with music and make it accesible for everyone.
+Apart from the instrument (which has three previous versions which will be described later) the project aims to build up a platform for the community of developers, users and enthusiasts to work toguether towards new ways to socialize with music and make it accesible for everyone.
 This is achieved not only though the development of the instrument itself but also through the creation of didactic materials and the organization of events such as DiverS+S 2017 (http://www.diversos.eu/), where various projects were presented and put in common, in order to create links and an active net.

 The collaborators of this project are: